Clastify logo

 Purity and melting point

 A melting point is the temperature at which a solid and its liquid are in equilibrium at a stated pressure.
 Pure substances usually melt over a very narrow temperature range.
-Impurities usually lower the melting point and broaden the melting range, so melting point determination is a useful Tool 1 technique when checking whether a product has been purified successfully.
+Impurities usually lower the melting point and broaden the melting range, which makes melting point determination a useful Tool 1 technique when checking whether a product has been purified successfully.

 Choosing a separation method

 A physical separation works when the components differ in a physical property.
-The property you use determines the technique:
+The property you choose to use determines the technique:

 • particle size → filtration;